tclvisais a standard Tcl extension providing a binding

 “end-of-message” character.
 For example, SCPI messages

-send a message terminated by “end-of-message” via viWrite
+send a message terminated by “end-of-message” via viWrite,

 I can be sure that it is actually sent to the device rather than kept in

 intermediate buffer.
-When I call viRead
+When I call viRead, it returns

 immediately after receiving of “end-of-message” character regardless of